-Absences, even with the approval of the parent(s)/guardian(s), that are excessive and/or interfere with the student's educational program will be discussed with parent(s)/guardian(s) and/or the student will be referred to the Student Intervention Team
+Absences, even with the approval of the parent(s)/guardian(s), that are excessive and/or interfere with the student's educational program will be discussed with parent(s)/guardian(s) and/or the student will be referred to the Student Intervention Team.

 The Board considers more than four (4) absences per marking term to be excessive.
 As the student progresses through school, the major responsibility for attendance shifts from parent(s)/guardian(s) to the student; therefore, the school's response to an excessive number of absences will differ from level to level.
 Each school will develop procedures outlining how it will deal with students who have an excessive number of absences.
-There are a number of items that are common to all levels; these include:
+There are a number of items that are common to all levels: these include:

 - 1. Tardiness has a negative impact on a student's performance in school.
 Each school will develop procedures to deal with students who are tardy. - 2.
 Any procedures that impact a student's grade due to excessive absences will contain an appeal process. - 3.
-Students are expected to make up all work missed due to absence, tardiness, or dismissal.
-Credit for make-up work will be given only to students with excused absences. - 4.
-Students who do not attend school due to an unexcused absence will not be allowed to participate in or attend school activities on that day.
-Students who have an unexcused absence on the last day of school before a weekend school activity will not be permitted to participate in the weekend activity.

-5. Students who do not attend school due to a medical reason will be provided a temporary home-based program not to exceed 45 days in a school year.
+Students are expected to make up all work missed due to absence, tardiness, or dismissal. - 4.
+Missed classes may impact a student's eligibility to participate in their next co-curricular event.
+Without a doctor's note, or other appropriate documentation a student who has missed class will not be eligible for co-curricular activities, even if they are excused by a parent. - 5.
+Students who cannot attend school due to a medical reason will be provided a temporary home-based program not to exceed 45 days in a school year.
 Attendance will be counted as present during that time period.
 Medical permission will be required.